SUDSRK/take-home/README.md

 ## How we review
 Your task will be reviewed by one of our developers.
 We do take into consideration your experience level

-**We value quality over feature-completness.** It is fine to leave things aside provided you call them out in your project's README.
+**We value quality over feature-completeness.** It is fine to leave things aside provided you call them out in your project's README.
 The goal of this code sample is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 The aspects of your code we will assess include: